 Term loans like your car loan, mortgage or other bank loans typically have a fixed payment.

-But what about credit cards?
+But what about credit cards, and credit card debt?

 Credit cards are considered a form of revolving credit.
 You have a given credit limit and can charge up to that amount.